 - Monitoring monthly for phosphorus and other nutrients;

-- Treating upstream tributary streams and ditches with zeolite and limestone; and
+- Treating streams and ditches that feed into the lake with zeolite and limestone; and

 - Undertaking a feasibility study for constructing wetland areas.

-The next key milestone will be taking a core sample of lake sediment and presenting the findings back to Council.
-Ongoing monitoring will ensure that an accurate baseline state is documented so that results can be measurable over time, and will help North Cowichan hone in on the most suitable treatment processes to pursue.
+Ongoing monitoring will ensure that an accurate baseline state is documented to accurately asses improvements over time.
+This will also help North Cowichan hone in on the most suitable management options in the future.

 A copy of Dr. Preikshots report can be found by clicking the following link "Management Options and Monitoring Programs for Persistent Blue-Green Algae Blooms in Quamichan Lake" [PDF - 23 MB]